Selenium: the antioxidant

 You may not have heard of it, but selenium is a mineral you can’t do without - and mushrooms are one of the richest selenium sources you’ll find in the produce department.
 Just a handful (100g) provides around a third of adults’ daily selenium needs.

 Selenium is one of eight trace minerals (or minerals with low concentration) that have been identified as essential to humans - sitting alongside other big names like iron and zinc.
 At the right levels, selenium protects our body against damage by acting as an antioxidant.
-It helps regulate blood pressure, keeps our immune system healthy, promotes healthy hair and nails, positively affects our mood and even contributes to improved male fertility.
+It helps keep our immune system healthy, promotes healthy hair and nails, and even contributes to improved male fertility.

 However, as with other trace minerals, more is not necessarily better.
 Too much selenium can be harmful to your body,* so you should take selenium supplements only when advised by your doctor.
 Eating mushrooms is a far safer, simpler way to get your daily dose.